learn-academy-2021-echo/week-2-assessment-Chava888/interview-questions.md

   Your answer: A function is a block of code, which is encapsulated, that manipulates data based on input arguments and returns an output.
 A method is identical to a function, however, the function is stored inside an object.
 A method is a function stored in an object therefore, a key is assign to the function and the key will be required to invoke the function.
 In contrast a normal function does not have a key and can be invoked anywhere within the function local scope.

   Researched answer:
-A method is similar to a function, however, difference is a method is stored in an object while a function is not.
+A method is similar to a function, however, the difference is a method is stored in an object while a function is not.
 Furthermore, function can only work with the input arguments that we have provided while a method has access to the input arguments and properties of the associated object.

 5. What is the difference between a class and an object?